 Instagram Etiquette For A Shiny, Professional (and on-brand) Profile

-- Instagram boasts 200 million active users a month, 57% of which access the app on a daily basis.
+- Instagram boasts 1 billion active users a month, half of which access the app on a daily basis.

 - Engagement rates on Instagram are 15 times higher than those on Facebook, this number comes before Facebook implements it’s new algorithm change to feature less brand posts and more from friends and family.
 Once the new Facebook algorithm is in place, this number will skyrocket.